Malal143/pythonest-content-malalay/Pythonest_PCEP_section4.md

 ## PCEP-30-02 4.4 – Basics of Python Exception Handling

-Certainly!
-Let's delve into the basics of Python exception handling, focusing on the concepts you've mentioned: `try-except` blocks, ordering `except` branches, propagating exceptions through function boundaries, and delegating responsibility for handling exceptions.

 ### 1. **try-except / the try-except Exception**

 In Python, exceptions are errors that occur during program execution.
 The `try-except` construct is used to handle these exceptions gracefully without crashing the program.
 Here's how it works: